Chart Color Schemes

 Recent residential development output has been above average within Nambucca Heads Surrounds when compared nationally

-Nambucca Heads Surrounds has received around 42 dwelling approvals annually.
-Over the past five financial years, between FY-21 and FY-25212 homes were approved, with a further 9 approved in FY-26 so far.
-On average, each dwelling accommodates approximately 2 new residents per year over these five years, indicating strong demand that supports property values.
+Nambucca Heads Surrounds has received approximately 42 dwelling approvals annually.
+Over the past five financial years, from FY-21 to FY-25, around 212 homes were approved and an additional 10 have been approved in FY-26 so far.
+This results in an average of about two new residents per year for each dwelling over these five years, indicating steady demand that supports property values.

-The average expected construction cost value of new homes is $315,000.
-This financial year has seen $4.6 million in commercial approvals, reflecting the area's residential character.
-Compared to Rest of NSW, Nambucca Heads Surrounds demonstrates comparable development activity per person, suggesting market stability aligned with regional trends.
+The average construction cost value of new homes is approximately $315,000.
+This financial year has seen around $4.6 million in commercial approvals, suggesting the area's residential character.
+Compared to the Rest of NSW, Nambucca Heads Surrounds exhibits comparable development activity per person, contributing to market stability aligned with regional trends.

-Recent construction comprises 97% detached houses and 3% attached dwellings, maintaining the area's traditional low density character focused on family homes.
-There are approximately 222 people per dwelling approval in the location.
-Future projections indicate Nambucca Heads Surrounds is expected to grow by 1,457 residents by 2041.
-Construction pace is currently keeping up with projected growth, but buyers may face increasing competition as population increases.
+Recent construction comprises 97% detached houses and 3% attached dwellings, maintaining the area's traditional low-density character focused on family homes.
+There are approximately 222 people per dwelling approval in the location, reflecting a low-density market.
+According to AreaSearch's latest quarterly estimate, Nambucca Heads Surrounds is projected to grow by around 1,457 residents by 2041.
+Construction pace has been reasonable thus far but may face increasing competition as population growth continues.

 Frequently Asked Questions - Development